Sandra Halling, The Data Mavens founder and principal consultant.

 I do this automatically, without thought, and without creating friction — even when things are being moved under my feet or directions aren’t followed.

-Another example: I’m the friend people call when they need to clean out their closet.
 Once a friend tried to pull a sweater out of the give-away pile while my back was turned.
 I knew it was gone without seeing it move.
-She was flabbergasted.
-We clarified decisions, verified location and state, re-established context, and it went back in the give-away pile.
-That’s governance through agreements.
-(It's been over 15 years and we still laugh about it, too.)
+She... was flabbergasted.

 I see structure quickly, reduce friction quietly, and restore coherence before anyone else realizes something is off.